 Try to answer briefly, concisely and to the point.
 It is forbidden to use study materials, Google and other not only Internet resources!

 (10 points) What are today's Internet problems and what are their solutions.
 Give and describe min.
-5 problems.
+5 problems. - The problem is many computer use IPv4 address and divide address into class, the solution is: Computer can use NAT and IPv6.

+Freedom and censorship : Everyone can speak and speak freely, but the information needs to be kept confidential.

+SPAM: The development of the internet has come with advertising messages appearing and affecting users' work.

+Searching information: Nowadays, people can easily search for informational materials through Google or Wikipedia.

+Authentication: Hackers want to steal personal information for bad purposes, so account security is very essential as Google does.

+User privacy

 (10 points) What is HTML 5 and what new features offers it?
 What are key features and possibilities of HTML 5?
 Write some examples of new HTML elements/tags.

+- HTML5 is direction the web is moved – future of web applications and development.

+HTML 5 is multiplatform

+HTML5 = HTML + CSS + JS.
+Feature are : Time, command, output, menu, section, datagrid,...

+Possibility is : HTML5 can interact with user, visualize and multimedia, semantic web

 (10 points) What is XPath and what is the purpose of it?
 What are the constructional parts (3) of XPath query and how are they use?
 Write example of XPath queries.

+XPATH is a design language for build the query and the purpose of making applications with XML documents and access values and attributes of elements.

+Example:

+<book category = “detective”>

+<title> Conan </title>

+<point> 85 User Score </point>

+</book>

-(10 points) Simply specify (target of attack, principle of attacking, defend) following types of attack among internet applications: Brute-Force attack
+(10 points) Simply specify (target of attack, principle of attacking, defend) following types of attack among internet applications: Brute-Force attack - Brute-Force attack is received of information by repeating /testing of inputs

+Target: Information User, system information

+Principle of attacking:Brute force works by trying out all possible password strings to find the password.

+Defend: Set a password as complex as possible and passwords must contain numbers and special characters (password strength)

 (20 points – 10x2 point) Specify technology domain and purpose (meaning) of technology/approach/application … of given abbreviations/name (answer simply, directly into the list).